 Earn Your Master of Autism Studies

-Whether you are a current student, a practitioner working in an autism-related field, or a caregiver, our master’s degree will provide you with expertise in autism, improving your ability to improve the lives of people with autism.
-Through its interdisciplinary approach, our program will offer exceptional preparation for individuals who want to work in emerging positions such as that of Autism Specialist or Autism Consultant in myriad organizations and fields.
+Whether you are a current student, a practitioner working in an autism-related field, or a caregiver, our master’s degree will provide you with expertise in autism, enhancing your ability to improve the lives of people with autism.
+Through its interdisciplinary approach, our program will offer exceptional preparation for individuals who want to work in emerging positions such as that of Autism Specialist or Autism Consultant in a myriad of organizations and fields.
 Through small class sizes and a tight-knit community, you’ll receive the personal instruction you need to pursue your interests.

 Who Should Apply